Skip to main content

 Create a copy of your project (or use a sandbox project) and perform the migration there first.
 Validate everything works before migrating your production project.

-Risksheet domain models define entity types with workItems arrays and relationships.
+Risksheet data models define entity types with workItems arrays and relationships.
 Powersheet uses the same YAML structure with an updated format.

 1. Locate your existing Risksheet model YAML (typically in .polarion/nextedy/models/ or .polarion/models/)